mvglasow/unison-wiki/Obtaining-Unison-Sources-and-Binaries.md

 https://github.com/bcpierce00/unison/releases

 In addition there are binaries in various forms:
- - Continuous Integration builds, made available because they are useful
+ - Continuous Integration builds, done for CI purposes, but also made available
  - packaging systems
  - binaries posted by various people

 A standard caution not specific to unison: using binaries requires a determination that the people providing the binaries are trustworthy, and that the process of building them and the hosting infrastructure is safe.
-And of course there are similar concerns about source code
+(There are similar concerns about source code.)

 # Sources